QuantEcon/lecture-jax/lectures/aiyagari_jax.md

 ```

+### Computing the equilibrium

+Now let's compute the equilibrium

-To find the equilibrium point, we use the bisection method which is implemented
+To do so, we use the bisection method, which is implemented
 in the next function.

 ```{code-cell} ipython3
 def bisect(f, a, b, *args, tol=10e-2):